NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

      - True
    * - kernels_to_load
      - Lists the SPICE kernels that are required to run NPB.
-At least a LSK, a SCLK, and a FK kernel will be required; if there are mutliple observers most likely more FKs and SCLKs will be required.
+At least a LSK, a SCLK, and a FK kernel will be required; if there are multiple observers most likely more FKs and SCLKs will be required.
 PCKs might also be needed.
 The kernel names can (and should) be proved with a pattern.
 More information is provided in TODO.